gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ## 06-traffic-gen: Designing a Hybrid Generator

-Earlier, we discussed that Traffic Generators don't generate synthetic traffic.
-They create a list of cores that call `PyTrafficGen()` to simulate traffic.

 Right now, our `HybridGenerator` class has a constructor but does not return any list of cores.
 (Note that generators just need to return a list of cores.
 They don't necessarily need a function to do this.)
 Therefore, we need to create this method.

 If you look at [hybrid_generator.py](../../materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/components/hybrid_generator.py), you'll see that a method called `_create_cores`.
 This is the method we will use to create our list of cores.